-321-322.
+- 321-322.
 BIOCHEMISTRY.
 A lecture course which includes a review of physical and organic chemistry as applied to the study of body processes.
 The chemical aspects of digestion, metabolism, respiration, etc., are discussed.
 The laboratory accompanying this course requires 16 hours a week for 16 weeks.
-Monday, Wednesday, and Friday at 8 a.m.
-SPRING.
-[6] Dr. Darby and Staff.
+Monday, Wednesday, and Friday at 8 a.m. spring.
+[6] Dr. Darby and Staff. - 323.
+Special Problems and Experimental Techniques.

-323. SPECIAL PROBLEMS AND EXPERIMENTAL TECHNIQUES.
 Open to a limited number of properly qualified students.
 Admission to course, hours, and credit by arrangement.
 Among the fields available are (a) advanced work with radioactive isotopes or in lipid metabolism, Dr. Coniglio; (b) the synthesis and metabolism of carbohydrates and amino acids, Dr. Touster; (c) protein chemistry, Dr. Cunningham; (d) metabolic toxicology, Dr. Blood; (e) enzymes of metabolism, Dr. van Eys; (f) chemical embryology, Dr. Cohen; (g) special biochemical preparations, Staff.
-[2-4]

-324. Use of RADIOACTIVE TRACERS IN METABOLISM.
+[2-4] - 324.
+Use of Radioactive Tracers in Metabolism.
 This course is an introductory one in the application of radioisotopes to the study of metabolism, and is intended for graduate students in biochemistry, biology, physiology, and related fields.
 Two lectures and one three-hour laboratory per week.
 Prerequisite: permission of instructor.
-FALL.
+Fall.
 [2-3] Dr. Coniglio.

-325. MICRO-PHYSIOLOGIC TECHNIQUES IN BIOCHEMISTRY.
+(Not offered 1963/64.) - 325.
+Micro-Physiologic Techniques in Biochemistry.
 A course designed to give experience in the techniques of animal experimentation.
 Lectures, discussions, and demonstrations on care, feeding, injection, and drawing of blood in different animals.
 Application of micro techniques of mammalian physiology to biochemistry.
 Lectures and laboratory.
 Prerequisite: a laboratory course in biochemistry.
-FALL.
-[3] Dr. Blood.
-(Not offered 1962/63.)

-326. BIO-ORGANIC CHEMISTRY.
+Fall.
+[3] Dr. Blood. - 326.
+BIO-ORGANIC CHEMISTRY.
 Lectures and discussion on the isolation, structural chemistry, and synthesis of biochemically important substances and on the relation of structure to biological activity.
 Prerequisite: an advanced course in organic chemistry or permission of instructor.
 Two lectures per week.
-SPRING.
-[2] Dr. Touster.
-(Not offered 1962/63.)
+Spring.
+[2] Dr. Touster. - 327.
+Seminar in Biochemical Literature.

-327. SEMINAR IN BIOCHEMICAL LITERATURE.
 Admission to course by arrangement.
 Prerequisite: a course in fundamental biochemistry.
-Monday at 4 p.m.
-FALL & SPRING.
-[1] Staff.
+Monday at 4 p.m. fall & spring.
+[1] Staff. - 328.
+Fundamentals of Human Nutrition.

-328. FUNDAMENTALS OF HUMAN NUTRITION.
 This course presents the biochemical and physiologic basis of nutrition with especial emphasis upon the human.
 Lectures and assigned readings.
-Two lectures per week (M. F., 11 a.m.).
-SPRING QUARTER.
+Two lectures per week (T. T.F., 10 a.m.).
+Spring.
 [2] Dr. Darby and Staff of the Division of Nutrition.